shoumenchougou/NEW-README/README.md

 - convert `demo.jsonl` to binidx data,save as `demo.bin` & `demo.idx`
 - compute "`magic_prime`" for ctxlen 4096

->[!TIP] SFT jsonl data
+>[!TIP]
 >
->simple SFT: repeat your SFT data 3 or 4 times in `make_data.py`. more repetition leads to overfitting.
+>simple SFT jsonl data: repeat your SFT data 3 or 4 times in `make_data.py`. more repetition leads to overfitting.
 >
->advanced SFT: repeat your SFT data 3 or 4 times in your jsonl (note: `make_data.py` will shuffle all jsonl items) => add some base data (such as slimpajama) to your jsonl => and only repeat 1 times in make_data.py.
+>advanced SFT jsonl data: repeat your SFT data 3 or 4 times in your jsonl (note: `make_data.py` will shuffle all jsonl items) => add some base data (such as slimpajama) to your jsonl => and only repeat 1 times in make_data.py.

 #### Modifying Training Parameters